Scotland: What decisions face Steve Clarke in final Euro 2024 squad selection?

-Steve Clarke must name his final 26-man squad on Friday; Lyndon Dykes is out of the group after suffering an injury meaning another forward could be brought into the squad; Scotland are in Group A with Germany, Hungary & Switzerland; Germany vs Scotland opens the Euros on June 14
+Steve Clarke must name his final 26-man squad on Friday; Lyndon Dykes and Ben Doak out of the provisional group due to injury while Tommy Conway and Lewis Morgan have been called up; Scotland are in Group A with Germany, Hungary & Switzerland; Germany vs Scotland opens the Euros on June 14

 There is just one warm-up match to go before the Scotland squad fly out to Germany for Euro 2024 - but who will be on that plane?